TBD54566975/did-dht/spec/spec.md

 ### Key Compromise

-Since the `did:dht` uses a single, un-rotatable root key, there is a risk of root key compromise.
+Since the `did:dht` uses a single, un-rotatable root key, there is are significant consequences associated with root key compromise.
 Such a compromise may be tough to detect without external assurances of identity.
-Implementers are encouraged to be aware of this possibility and devise strategies that support entities transitioning to new [[ref:DIDs]] over time.
+Implementers are encouraged to be aware of this possibility and devise strategies that support entities transitioning to new [[ref:DIDs]] regularly, such as the mechanism for [rotation](#rotation) noted in this specification.

 ### Public Data